 Athletic Trainer Major and Undergraduate Degree Program Info

-Students in an athletic training major begin to recognize both internal and external injuries.
+Students in an athletic training major learn to recognize both internal and external injuries.
 They learn treatment methods and common factors that lead to injury.
 Coursework sometimes includes classes on coaching, because knowing what coaches ask of athletes can help the athletic trainer determine how those athletes could get hurt.
 A bachelor's degree program usually requires little more than a high school diploma for admittance.

 Besides classroom lectures, curriculum for the bachelor's degree program includes hands-on clinical experience with patients (under supervision) in an athletic training practice.
 Courses may include: